Kate-Hooker/Kate-Hooker/README.md

 ### Tutorials
-_I do web tutorials to learn new tech stacks and practise areas that I wanted to revisit after my course:_
+_I use web tutorials to learn new tech stacks and practise areas that I wanted to revisit after my course:_

 [Postit](https://github.com/Kate-Hooker/postit) is my most recent tutorial project - I want to familiarise myself with Prisma because I like how it universally handles databases.